simias/beetle-psx-libretro/dynarec/DESIGN.md

 What happens here?
 Let's see:

 * First the `jr` is encountered, the CPU prepares to jump to `ra` but...
-* ... first the branch delay slot is executed, invoking the `lw`
+* ...
+First the branch delay slot is executed, invoking the `lw`
-* The next instruction will effectively be in the `lw`'s load delay slot... but what instruction is that?
+* The next instruction will effectively be in the `lw`'s load delay slot...
+But what instruction is that?

 The answer to that question is that the next instruction will be whatever code